Ascend/modelzoo/README.md

 ## Disclaimers

-Ascend ModelZoo only provides scripts that downloads and preprocesses public datasets.
+Ascend ModelZoo provides only scripts for downloading and preprocessing public datasets.
 We do not own these datasets and are not responsible for their quality or maintenance.
-Please make sure you have permission to use the dataset under the dataset’s license.
-The models trained on these dataset are for non-commercial research and educational purpose only.
+Please ensure that you have the permission to use a dataset under the dataset's license.
+Models trained on these datasets are used only for non-commercial research and educational purposes.

-To dataset owners: we will remove or update all public content upon request if you don’t want your dataset included on Modelzoo, or wish to update it in any way.
-Please contact us through a Github/Gitee issue.
-Your understanding and contribution to this community is greatly appreciated.
+To dataset owners:
+If you do not want your dataset to be included on ModelZoo, or wish to update it in any way, we will remove or update all public content upon your request.
+You can contact us with Github/Gitee issues.
+Your understanding and contribution to this community are greatly appreciated.

-Ascend ModelZoo is Apache 2.0 licensed，Please see the LICENSE file.
+Ascend ModelZoo is Apache 2.0 licensed, see the LICENSE file.